The Positive and Negative Effects of Technology on Education Reconsidered

 Contributes to teaching

 In recent times, the arrival of smart boards has improved the teaching quality in schools.
-These boards help teachers present limitless information to facilitate students understanding the topic.
+These boards help teachers present limitless information to facilitate students understanding of the topic.
 They also offer teachers access to Microsoft PowerPoint and other amazing software for teaching.

 Develops the minds of students